marvinhm/test-start/README.md

 * `quantity` the number of items to buy
 * `discounts` a collection of discounts to be applied to the item (in the order given)

-There are four discount types which need to be implemented:
+There are four discount types:

 ### Percentage